Chart Color Schemes

 Freshwater demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Freshwater has a notably high level of educational attainment among its residents aged 15 and above, with 48.6% holding university qualifications compared to the broader Australian average of 30.4% and the New South Wales (NSW) average of 32.2%.
-This indicates a significant educational advantage for the area, positioning it favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 34.1%, followed by postgraduate qualifications at 11.2% and graduate diplomas at 3.3%.
-Vocational credentials are also prominent among residents aged 15 and above, with 28.1% holding such qualifications.
+Freshwater has a notably high educational attainment, with 48.6% of its residents aged 15 and above holding university qualifications, surpassing the national average of 30.4% and the NSW average of 32.2%.
+This indicates a significant educational advantage for the area.
+Bachelor degrees are the most common at 34.1%, followed by postgraduate qualifications (11.2%) and graduate diplomas (3.3%).
+Vocational credentials are also prominent, with 28.1% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.2%) and certificates (15.9%).

-This includes advanced diplomas held by 12.2% of residents and certificates held by 15.9%.
-Educational participation in Freshwater is notably high, with 28.1% of residents currently enrolled in formal education.
+Educational participation is notably high in Freshwater, with 28.1% of residents currently enrolled in formal education.
 This includes 9.1% in primary education, 7.6% in secondary education, and 5.0% pursuing tertiary education.

 Frequently Asked Questions - Education